2021 MARKET DISRUPTORS EDITION

 As you interview different eCommerce providers, here are additional questions you can ask to determine if they’re the right fit for your business:

 - Does your platform integrate with our ERP?
-This may be one of the most important factors to Ask for a reference list of customers on your ERP.
+This may be one of the most important factors to consider.
+Ask for a reference list of customers on your ERP.
 You should be comfortable that the vendor has the knowledge and technical capability (via an open API) to integrate with your business system or any other business applications you run.

 - Do you have an all-in-one or modular platform?
 This is important to understand as it will impact the investment you need to make and the level of complexity with implementing the solution.
 Providers of modular platforms will often charge additional fees for every module, so make them be clear up front about your total cost of ownership.